Introducing the Alex and Elisabeth Lewyt Charitable Trust Grants

-We are grateful for the opportunity to work with the Lewyt Trust to provide desperately needed funding for those who continue in the footsteps of Alexander and Elisabeth Lewyt in rescuing animals here on Long Island
+We are grateful for the opportunity to work with the Lewyt Trust to provide desperately needed funding for those who continue in the footsteps of Alex and Elisabeth Lewyt in rescuing animals here on Long Island

 Here is the necessary documentation for download:

 - Grant Application Form

 - 2020 – Alex and Elisabeth Lewyt Charitable Trust Grant Application Form